-The Office for Standards in Education (OFSTED), now inspects all schools.
+The Office for Standards in Education (OFSTED) now inspects all schools.
 Reports are available as is a copy of the school's action plan for development that is written after the inspection report is published.
-These reports can be seen in your local library or in the schools themselves.
+These reports can be seen on the Ofsted website or in the schools themselves.